searchivarius/BlogCode/2013/12/AlignIssue/README.md

-Show how vectorization may cause a segfault.
+An example of vectorization combined with unaligned data causing a segfault.

 Tested on Intel core-i7 with g++-4.7